Kev’s Review of the La Marzocco Linea Mini

 Check Price – Etsy

 Anyway, thankfully there are paddle shot timers on Etsy, someone has created an aftermarket paddle that has an auto shot timer in it, which automatically starts and stops.
-This is available in black, and in walnut, so if you’re planning on buying the walnut paddle kit for the LMLM for example, you may want to go for the walnut preference.
-Just keep in mind that if you’re going for the black one, I’ve read that the black colour of the timer paddle is more of a dark grey so it doesn’t match perfectly.
+This is available in black, and in walnut, so if you’re planning on buying the walnut paddle kit for the LMLM for example, you may want to go for the walnut choice.
+Basically keep in mind that if you’re going for the black one, I’ve read that the black colour of the timer paddle is more of a dark grey so it doesn’t match perfectly.

 Even if I won millions tomorrow, I’d keep the car I’ve got, it’s fine.
-I don’t need to stress about people opening car doors into it, it’s nice enough to drive, and doubles as a van when I put the seats down which is handy when a tip run is required, or when I need to pick up a machine like the Linea Mini to review ;-).
+I don’t need to fret about people opening car doors into it, it’s nice enough to drive, and doubles as a van when I put the seats down which is handy when a tip run is needed, or when I need to pick up a machine like the Linea Mini to review ;-).

-Nevertheless when it comes to cars, there are people out there who know what they’re looking for in terms of experience when it comes to driving.
+Nevertheless when it comes to cars, there are people out there who understand what they’re looking for in terms of experience when it comes to driving.
 It may be the sound of a particular engine, the feel of a certain steering wheel, even down to the feel of the way the doors shut.
-There are people like this when it comes to espresso coffee machines, too.
+There are people like this when it comes to espresso machines, too.

 If that’s you, then you’ll get where I’m coming from with this analogy, and you’ll be able to justify the price (if you can afford it) at least to yourself, good luck with your significant other ;-).

-In short, I think you’ll understand if the Linea Mini is for you as you’ll be paying really little attention to what I’m saying here, all you’ll be thinking is “when” you’ll get among these, and how you’re going to convince “the boss” that you don’t need to go on holiday for a few years, and that those much-needed bits of work to the house can probably wait a while ;-).
+In short, I think you’ll understand if the Linea Mini is for you as you’ll be paying extremely little attention to what I’m saying here, all you’ll be thinking is “when” you’ll get among these, and how you’re going to convince “the boss” that you don’t need to go on holiday for a few years, and that those much-needed bits of work to the house can probably wait a while ;-).

 Is the Linea Mini worth it?